 Skip to main content

-Whether you're working on alignment today or bringing ideas from another field, if your research could make AI more trustworthy, we want to hear from you.
+We provide funding and dedicated engineering teams to accelerate alignment research.
+Whether you're an alignment researcher or bringing ideas from another field, we want to hear from you.

 Who Should Apply

 You're already in the space with ideas you can't pursue.
 Many alignment researchers have ideas just as impactful as their current work, but their organization or funding only covers a narrow slice.
-We fund those ideas and provide engineering teams that can execute on them with as little as 30 minutes of your time per week.
+We fund those ideas and provide engineering teams that can execute on them with as little as one hour of your time per week.

 You work outside the alignment field, but you see a connection others are missing.
-Some of the most impactful work in this space has come from cognitive neuroscience, mathematics, physics, and other fields entirely.
-If you have an idea that could reshape how we think about AI trustworthiness, we want to hear it.
+Many of the smartest people who could contribute to alignment haven't worked on it yet.
+Cognitive neuroscience, mathematics, physics, and other fields hold perspectives that could reshape how we approach the problem.
+If you have an idea along those lines, we want to hear it.

 What We Look For